Zhouchangshun6319/kuintessence-provider/readme.md

 ## Contribution

-We welcome any contributions from the community!
+We welcome any contribution from the community!
 Kindly consult our [contributing guide](contributing.md) to initiate your journey!

 ## Get involved

 please feel free to contact us directly:

-- esr@suan.wang
+- kuintessence@suan.wang

 ## License